Integrate with Google Analytics

 You'll need to install Google's tracking script on your website to detect when visitors click a Memberful purchase link, which instructs Memberful to track any conversions that result from their checkout process in Google Analytics.
 There are a few ways to do this.

 If your site is built on WordPress, the easiest method will be to use Google's official WordPress plugin.
-For non-WordPress sites, you’ll have 2 options: Use Google Tag Manager, or insert Google's "gtag" script directly into your website's code.
+For non-WordPress sites, you’ll have 2 options: Use Google Tag Manager, or insert Google's gtag script directly into your website's code.

 WordPress plugin